 It's been a few months now since I first starting making my own chalk paint.
 Recipes are all over the blogs and there are all sorts of variations.
 I've been experimenting and I think I've settled on a recipe that consistently works well for me.
-I use three parts paint to one part Plaster of Paris and just a bit of water.
+My basic recipe is ... three parts paint to one part dissolved Plaster of Paris.

 And since it's still too cold to paint outside or even in the garage, I'm living dangerously and painting in my sunroom.
 It's nice and warm and the light is fabulous!

-I love the way chalk paint adheres to hardware - a huge plus in my book!
+I also love the way chalk paint adheres to hardware - a huge plus in my book!